Visit our other Wisconsin Historical Society websites!

 Date: 2009 ca.

-Description: View of Independence Opera House auditorium from balcony.
+Description: View of Independence Opera House auditorium and stage from balcony.

 Date: 1915 ca.